nvidia-cosmos/cosmos-predict2/documentations/performance.md

 The 14B models generally produce higher fidelity results with better coherence and detail, but come with increased computational costs.
 The 2B models offer a good balance of quality and performance for many practical applications while being more resource-efficient.

 For most development and testing scenarios, starting with the 2B models is recommended.
 You can then scale up to 14B models when higher quality is needed and hardware resources permit.

+If you have a Hopper (compute capability 9.0) or Blackwell datacenter-class (compute capability 10.0) GPU, you can also experiment with the Sparse Attention variants.
+Sparse variants are comparable in terms of visual quality with their base counterparts across various domains.